 The case of the Circula diver’s watches is made of sturdy 316L stainless steel and inside the diver’s watch works the Sellita SW200-1, a top-class Swiss movement.

 Our automatic diver’s watch AquaSport is inspired by the Circula diving watches of the 1970s and developed together with over 600 suggestions from the worldwide watch community.
-In the meantime, we are already offering the 2nd generation.
+The AquaSport GMT can display up to three time zones with the help of an additional hand and a bidirectional rotating bezel.
 The SuperSport has a real super compressor function.
 The bottom of the case is mounted and is sealed better and better by increasing water pressure.